Satirical anti-DUI ad jabs at state lawmakers 65-and-older

 Basically, if you choose to imbibe, best not to think much about driving at all and leave it in the hands of someone else.

-The law is supported by the NTSB which has advocated for a national .05 BAC limit since 2013.
+The law is supported by the National Transportation Safety Board which has advocated for a national .05 BAC limit since 2013.

 While some may occasionally joke about older drivers – particularly in southwest Utah which is a favored destination for retirees – many state legislators weren’t so amused by Thursday’s ad.